vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 501 commits since the previous release, including 205 fixes.
+More than 517 commits since the previous release, including 206 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Wed Apr 22 04:14:44 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Thu Apr 23 04:19:41 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER